Are you contemplating a surf trip to Punta Mita?

-Burros is directly in front of the Palladium resort but there is a long stretch of secluded beach that is open to the public.
+Burros is directly in between the Palladium resort and the Dreams/Secrets complex but there is a long stretch of secluded beach that is open to the public.
 As you are coming down Highway 200 look for the Mictlan Surf Shop and head down the road towards the Palladium.

 About 20 meters before the gate to the Palladium there is a little dirt turnoff for the beach parking.
 Follow the trail down to the beach.
 There is one relatively steep part of the trail but you can also walk around it if you choose.

 The Palladium is going to run you around US$200 per night if you want to stay in front of the break.
 They have plenty of equipment to lend their guests with competent instructors and lessons.
 I like to stay in Sayulita and make day trips to the breaks in this area.
 Just make sure to bring an umbrella for the sun and some water.